Dorothy Gale: In literature

 In the Oz books, Dorothy is raised by her aunt and uncle in the bleak landscape of a Kansas farm.
 Whether Aunt Em or Uncle Henry is Dorothy's blood relative remains unclear.
 Uncle Henry makes reference to Dorothy's mother in The Emerald City of Oz, possibly an indication that Henry is Dorothy's blood relative.
 (It is also possible that "Aunt" and "Uncle" are affectionate terms of a foster family and that Dorothy is not related to either of them, although Zeb in Dorothy and the Wizard in Oz claims to be Dorothy's second cousin, related through Aunt Em.
 Little mention is made of what happened to Dorothy's birth parents, other than a passing reference to her mother being dead.)

 Along with her small black dog, Toto, Dorothy is swept away by a tornado to the Land of Oz and, much like Alice from Alice's Adventures in Wonderland, they enter an alternative world filled with talking creatures.
 In many of the Oz books, Dorothy is the heroine of the story.
 She is often seen with her best friend and the ruler of Oz, Princess Ozma.
 Her trademark blue and white gingham dress is admired by the Munchkins because blue is their favorite color and white is worn only by good witches and sorceresses, which indicates to them that Dorothy is a good witch.

 Dorothy has several other pets, including her white/pink/purple kitten Eureka, and Billina, a feisty talking hen.
 Her cow, Imogene, appears in the 1902 stage version; while unnamed, this cow is implied in the 1910 film.
 Eric Shanower's novel, The Giant Garden of Oz, also features a cow named Imogene.

 Dorothy's last name is never mentioned in The Wonderful Wizard of Oz or The Marvelous Land of Oz, the first two Oz books.
 It is disclosed in the third book, Ozma of Oz (1907).
 The last name of Gale was originally mentioned in Baum's script for the 1902 Broadway stage version of The Wizard of Oz, in which it was originally a setup for a punning joke.
 (Dorothy: "I am Dorothy, and I am one of the Kansas Gales."
 Scarecrow: "That accounts for your breezy manner.")

 In the sixth Oz book by Baum, The Emerald City of Oz (1910), when Uncle Henry and Aunt Em are unable to pay the mortgage on the new farmhouse built at the end of The Wonderful Wizard of Oz, Dorothy brings them to live in Oz; the plot features a tour of Oz as a marvelous, utopian land in which they have escaped the troubles of Kansas.
-She becomes princess of Oz.
+She becomes the princess of Oz.